nicolegooden/potter/README.md

 ### Wins

++ Building the backend for the original frontend
 + Manipulating data retrieved from GET request to API
 + Keeping class components to a minimum - there are 9 components and 7 are functional
 + Using React Router to dynamically render a component based on user interaction

 ### Challenges

++ Depending on a third-party API - ended up building my own backend and route handlers after access (API key) stopped working
 + Determining if `SpellCard` should hold onto its own state
 + Design - the practice card pop-up styles could be adjusted to prevent user from scrolling

 ## Next Steps

-+ Add reset functionality via a button in the header so user's house, character, and spells can be set back to original state
-+ Add more extensive sad path testing
++ Add more extensive sad path, unit, and integration testing for recent enhancements
 + Account for undefined routes
-+ Make app responsive for tablet and mobile screen widths
++ Update CSS with SASS for all components